 Because of these peculiar situations, the board should establish certain controls that protect the interests of the non-profit organization.

 Why Record Conflicts of Interest?

 In essence, a COI has the potential to jeopardize the loyalty of a board member.
-This becomes a concern because among the three primary legal duties of non-profit board members and officers, is their Duty of Loyalty towards the organization.
+This becomes a concern because among the three primary legal duties of non-profit board members and officers, is their Duty of Loyalty toward the organization.

 As such, to uphold the confidence of the public, the organization’s members, and other stakeholders, there needs to be a record of COI.
 Along with this, there should be a COI Policy that provides guidelines on how these transactions should take place.

 The COI policy takes into account any relevant law governing these transactions and should stipulate how the dealings will be communicated to the concerned parties.
 Keep in mind that the laws vary from state to state.